andrew/ultimate-awesome/README.md

 - [MOOC-MBA](https://github.com/dperconti/MOOC-MBA) - Path to a free self-taught education in Business.
 - [awesome-persian](https://github.com/fffaraz/awesome-persian) - A curated list of amazingly awesome Persian supporting tools, fonts, and development resources.
 - [awesome-twitter-tools](https://github.com/hridaydutta123/awesome-twitter-tools) - A curated list of awesome twitter tools.
-- [awesome-food](https://github.com/jzarca01/awesome-food) - A curated list of food related projects on GitHub.
 - [Awesome-AI4DigitalPathology](https://github.com/lingxitong/Awesome-AI4DigitalPathology) - A Curated List of Awesome Works in Computational Pathology, Aiming to Serve as a One-stop Resource for Researchers, Practitioners, and Enthusiasts Interested in Digital Pathology.
 - [awesome-saas-directories](https://github.com/mahseema/awesome-saas-directories) - A curated list of top best SaaS directories and platforms to launch and promote your SaaS product .
 - [awesome-code-benchmark](https://github.com/tongye98/awesome-code-benchmark) - A comprehensive code domain benchmark review of LLM researches.